Canadian Permanent Residency VS Work Permit Visa

 There are some residency requirements for Canadian PR.
 To keep the PR status, he/she has been in Canada for at least 730 days during the last 5 years, which means the applicant can spend up to 3 years outside Canada during a period of 5 years.

-After working in Canada with a work visa for 12 months under a NOC A, B or O skill level job with full time, the applicant can apply for a Canada Permanent Residence through CEC (Canadian Experience Class) category.
+After working in Canada with a work visa for 12 months under a NOC A, B, or O skill level job full-time, the applicant can apply for a Canada Permanent Residence through CEC (Canadian Experience Class) category.

-If you are an eligible candidate and need any assistance in migrating to Canada, submit your details with us and let our consultants help you easily migrate to Canada.
+If you are an eligible candidate and need any assistance in migrating to Canada, submit your details with us and let our Canada immigration consultants help you easily migrate to Canada.